pkpapadop/hal-nerf/README.md

   2) rotation_error_threshold
   3) termination_mode    #  0: use position_error_threshold, 1: use rotation_error_threshold, 2: use position_error_threshold and rotation_error_threshold
   4) output_path    # the path in which the results will be saved inside the container.
-  5) export_images    # If true, the experiment results also contain visual information.
+  5) export_images    # If true, the experiment results contain also visual information.
   6) particles_random_initial_position around DFNet pose prediction    # initalization of particles' position
   7) particles_random_initial_rotation around DFNet psoe prediction    # initialization of particles' rotation
   8) image_idx    # the ground truth image.
 We tried to find the pose of the camera when this image was taken.
 It is used only for visualization purposes to compare it with the predicted result.

-9) If you want to visualize the experiment, activate rviz visualization.
+10) If you want to visualize the experiment, you can activate rviz visualization.
 In another terminal, access the running container with this command:

 ```bash
 docker exec -it your_container_name /bin/bash
 ```

-10) Once you are inside the container, run:
+11) Once you are inside the container, run:

 ```bash
 rviz -d $(rospack find locnerf)/rviz/rviz.rviz